Mycronic receives order for an - GuruFocus.com

 PR Newswire

-STOCKHOLM, April 19, 2023 /PRNewswire/ -- Mycronic AB (publ) has received an order for an SLX mask writer from an existing customer in Asia.
-The order value is in the range of USD 5-7 million.
-Delivery of the system is planned for the first quarter of 2025.
+STOCKHOLM, April 25, 2023 /PRNewswire/ -- Mycronic AB (publ) has received an order for an SLX mask writer from a new customer in Asia.
+The order value is in the range of USD 7-9 million.
+Delivery of the system is planned for the fourth quarter of 2023.

 The SLX laser mask writer meets rising demand for photomasks for the semiconductor industry and a future need for replacement and modernization.
 Photomasks manufactured by laser mask writers are of high importance and account for a majority of all photomasks produced for semiconductor manufacturing.
 SLX is a modern and energy efficient mask writer based on the same technology as Mycronic's mask writers for displays.